 Summary:

-While the BC supports gTLD expansion, we believe that many new gTLD applications will impose new costs on businesses whose brands are already widely exploited to defraud their consumers, redirect traffic, and extract referral fees.
-Until recently, ICANN showed little concern for these and other negative externalities that would result from a significant expansion of gTLDs.
+While the BC supports gTLD expansion, we believe that many new gTLD applications will impose new costs on existing businesses whose brands are exploited for fraud and abuse, such as deceiving users, redirecting traffic, and extracting referral fees.
+We have long been frustrated that ICANN has shown insufficient concern for these negative externalities that would result from a significant expansion of gTLDs.

-To limit these risks and costs across several hundred new gTLDs, businesses understandably want to see stronger implementations of rights protection mechanisms (RPMs).
-But during the evolution of the new gTLD program, ICANN has disregarded many of the consumer protection concerns and suggestions raised by businesses and governments.
+To limit these risks and costs across several hundred new gTLDs, businesses requested stronger implementations of rights protection mechanisms (RPMs) than what is now required.
+But during the evolution of the new gTLD program, brand and consumer protection concerns raised by businesses and governments were not adequately addressed.

+In light of these past disappointments, the BC appreciates the approach taken by ICANN’s new leadership team, beginning with the post-Toronto meetings and leading to the present Strawman proposal.
+The BC sees the Strawman as a constructive way to advance 4 of the 8 measures published by the Commercial Stakeholders Group at the Toronto meeting.
+However, the other 4 measures should also be pursued since they are equally important to the success of the gTLD expansion:

+1) complete the URS (Uniform Rapid Suspension) as a low-cost, rapid means of suspending fraudulent or abusive registrations;

+2) validate contact information for registrants in WHOIS;

+3) require all registrars doing new gTLD registrations to adhere to the amended RAA; and

+4) enforce compliance of all registry commitments – including commitments given to address objections from governments and other objectors.

-The BC generally supports the Strawman Solution as an incremental improvement in RPM implementation.
-Below we respond to specific elements in the Strawman, making suggestions for further refinements that are needed to mitigate the costs and risks of defensive registrations.
+While the BC generally supports the Strawman Solution as an incremental improvement in RPM implementation, we have several reservations and recommendations.
+Below we respond to specific elements in the Strawman, making suggestions for further refinements that are necessary to mitigate significant costs and risks to both businesses and consumers.

 Background on Strawman Solution: